Chaos & Pedantry

 Which brings me to my second primary point: how the book was preachy.
 Mr. McDevitt evidently lacks the capacity to understand the mind of a person who has religious faith.
 For one thing, he asserts that religious people live easier lives than the non-religious, that this ignorance (as McDevitt sees it) is bliss, and that the biggest challenge a Christian must face is explaining away bad events as divine providence.
 Churches are ridiculous, and things which must be escaped.
 (See pages 330-331 for these points.)

 Furthermore, there can be no intelligent religious people.
-McDevitt cannot imagine someone being both intelligent and religious; the two descriptors mutually exclusive in his mind.
+McDevitt cannot imagine someone being both intelligent and religious; the two descriptors are mutually exclusive in his mind.
 After all, the one religious character who is neither a terrorist nor laughably short-lived is Chaplain Mark Pinnacle, who became a pastor not because he had faith, but because he was rebelling against his father, and Pinnacle had plenty of doubts about the truth of religion.
 (See pages 160-161.)

 Mr. McDevitt is not only harsh against religion.
 His opinion of marriage is equally poor.
 For the only characters in the book whose marriage is even discussed, it’s on the rocks because he is distant and she is lonely.
 This alone is not a problem; this describes many marital situations for many people, making it eminently relatable.
 However, even when the marriage improves because the dangerous circumstances force them closer together, there is no effort to love and care in any meaningful way, but just to press through this calamity so things can go back to normal… a normalcy which held no particular depth to their relationship.
 And let’s not forget that the romance of the story, between Charlie Haskell and Evelyn Hampton, is no deeper than his acknowledgment that she is attractive and her invitation that he kiss her once.
 These romances are at once shallow, meaningless, and not reflective of any marital ideal.